With our 13 core exercises, you become a stronger endurance athlete. Ready to swim, bike and run more efficiently and faster than before.

 - Stand in plank with straight arms and a straight line.
 Keep hands under your shoulders.
 Feet hip-width apart.

 - Lift your left hand and touch your right elbow.
 Change.
 Then left hand to right hip.
 Change.

 - Stabilize your core and torso.
 It´s just your arms that should move in this exercise.
 Not the hips.
 If you fall from one side to another move your feet wider apart to get a better balance.

 Plank with a touch, a touch of madness?
 We are joking, but it is a bit mad that such a small difference can make such a huge impact on the difficulty level of an exercise.

 Do you want to master endurance sports?
 Get there faster by mastering core training!
-Try our core training program for free, and you’ll feel the results!
+Try our core training program, and you’ll feel the results!

 Side plank with a twist

 - Stand in plank with straight arms.
 Keep hands under your shoulders.
 Feet together.

 - Lift right arm and roll over to a side-plank.
 Make sure you don’t drop the left hip.

 - Come over to a plank-position again and move directly over to the other side by lifting your left hand and arm.